 Day 2 — Delhi/Agra

-Walk through the backstreets of Delhi with a young adult from the G Adventures–supported New Delhi Streetkids Project.
+Enjoy a youth-led walk through Delhi with G Adventures-supported City Walk project.
 Later, explore Old Delhi with our CEO, beginning with Jama Masjid, the "Great Mosque," which holds up to 25,000 worshippers.
 Peruse colorful textiles and handicrafts at Chandni Chowk, one of the oldest markets in Delhi, and visit a historic Sikh temple.
 Drive to Agra this afternoon.
 (1B)

 Day 3 — Agra